 When Does The Singaround Start and Finish?
 Is There a Break?

-The evening will now start at 7pm PROMPT (see below!)
-We have decided to start earlier at The Ivy House so that if there are any under-age people who want to sing, they will have an hour before having to leave the pub.
-It will also mean that there’s an earlier finish for people who have work the next day.
+OK we know we keep changing this, sorry.
+To bring times in line with our other nights, we have now decided to open the door at 7pm and start the singing at 7.15pm.
+This means that if there are any under-age people who want to sing, they can go on early before they have to leave the pub at 8pm.
+It also means that there is an earlier finish for people who have work the next day.

-The finish time will depend on how many people there are who want to sing.
+The exact finish time will depend on how many people there are who want to sing.

-We have a short break in the middle.
+We have a short break in the middle, usually (unless there are crowds of singers) after we have been through all the singers once.
 But of course you are welcome to come and go to the bar as you please during the course of the Singaround!

 Please try to arrive for 7pm.
 We found that people were turning up later and later, which meant we were starting later and later, and so it went on.

-We are now going to start at 7pm whether there are only a few people there or not.
+We are now going to try start at 7.15pm whether there are only a few people there or not.
 Otherwise it is not fair on the people who make an effort to be there on time.

 I’m Worried Everybody Else Will Be Better Than Me